- We advise you to exercise normal safety precautions in Cambodia.

 Ensure you have a valid visa for the duration of your stay in Cambodia.
 Overstaying your visa in Cambodia can be considered a serious offence.
 Travellers who overstay entry permits may not be allowed to leave Cambodia until a fine is paid.
 For overstays of less than one month from the visa expiry date, travellers can pay a fine at the airport on departure.
 Travellers who have overstayed their visa by more than one month may face severe penalties including imprisonment, deportation and/or being placed on an immigration blacklist to prevent them from returning to Cambodia.

 If your passport is stolen during your stay in Cambodia, you will require a police report to obtain an exit visa.
 The police report must be applied for in person at the tourist police station closest to where the incident occurred.
-You will also need to apply for a new exit visa with the Cambodian immigration authorites.
+You will also need to apply for a new exit visa with the Cambodian immigration authorities.
 Approval for an exit visa will take around 3 working days from the Cambodian Department of Immigration.
+You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Cambodian-Thai Border: Six legal international border crossing points are open for foreign travellers on the Cambodian-Thai border at Koh Kong City (Cham Yeam), O Smach (Oddar Meanchey), Poipet (Banteay Meanchey), Prum (Pailin), Dong (Kamrieng Battambang) and Caom (Oddar Meanchey).
 Cambodian visas can be obtained at these border crossings.